 I’ve also integrated some of Crossfit in to my training, and now I never lift weights without a strong cardio angle built in.

 Most recently, I’ve found a martial arts studio that I love, and there, on the mats, I’ve discovered new challenges, and new things about myself.
-At Revolution Dojo, I’ve discovered a way to channel the fitness in to something useful, like not getting choked out.
+At Revolution Dojo, I’ve discovered a way to channel my fitness into something useful, like not getting choked out.
 Strength, flexibility, and cardio are all factors.

 The question now is why.
 Surely, the walking alone still offers plenty of health benefits, and it’s cheaper and easier.
 All my furious activity takes time, it takes money, it takes enduring some pain, and it opens me to injury.